ben-laufer/DMRichR/README.md

 5. `-m --matchCovariate` Covariate to balance permutations, which is ideal for two group covariates.
 Only one covariate can be balanced. i.e: Sex
 6. `-c --cores` The number of cores to use, 1 is recommended during this stage of development.

+#### Generic Example

-Below is an example of how to execute the main R script (DM.R) in the `exec` folder on command line.
+Below is an example of how to execute the [main R script (DM.R)](exec/DM.R) in the `exec` folder on command line.
 This should be called from the working directory that contains the cytosine reports.

 ```
 call="Rscript \